B2B e-Invoicing in France (Effective from July 2024)

 What should businesses do to comply with e-invoice regulations in France?

-As a Supplier, to meet the French e-invoice reporting requirement, you must make sure that your invoices contain all the mandatory fields that the government requires (in addition to any that your customers require).
+As a Supplier, to meet the French e-invoice reporting requirement, you must ensure that your invoices contain all the mandatory fields that the government requires (in addition to any that your customers require).

 You will also need to send status messages to the PPF, including when you’ve been paid.